PieterjanRobbe/GaussianRandomFields.jl/README.md

 * We provide most standard covariance functions such as Gaussian, Exponential and Mat&eacute;rn covariances.
 Adding a user-defined covariance function is very easy.
 * Implementation of most common methods to generate Gaussian random fields: Cholesky factorization, Karhunen-Lo&egrave;ve expansion and circulant embedding.
 * Easy generation of Gaussian random fields defined on a Finite Element mesh.
 * Versatile plotting features for easy visualisation of Gaussian random fields.
-(Currently with `PyPlot.jl`, in the near future we link with `Plots.jl`)

 ## Examples

 Read the [tutorial](http://nbviewer.jupyter.org/github/PieterjanRobbe/GaussianRandomFields.jl/blob/master/tutorial/tutorial.ipynb) for details and examples on how to use this package.
+The tutorial is currently under construction...

 ## References